Challier/home/_posts/2017-02-19-first_post.md

 There's a French expression that litteraly translates to "being as proud as a peacock", well I'm definitely hapy to finally be running my own page!
 I believe every new milestone should include a thank you note, mine will give credits : shoutout to [HTML5 Up][HTML5], who designs amazing templates including [Phantom][Phantom].
 Also, thanks to [Andrew Banchich][AndrewBanchich] for making a Jekyll version out of it!
 Last but not least, big thanks to [Unsplash][Unsplash] for all of their amazing photos.

-I guess we're ready to go and start producing content.
+I guess we're ready to go and start writing.
 Let's keep in touch, cheers!

 [Phantom]: https://html5up.net/phantom
 [HTML5]:   https://html5up.net/